 If you’ve ever been to a park, shopping precinct, arrived at a transport hub and navigated from one platform to another or even a music festival then you would have experienced wayfinding signage.
-Wayfinding is the information system put in place to help you navigate through an environment with the aim to enhance both your understanding and experience of the space.
+Wayfinding is the information system put in place to help you navigate through an environment with the aim to enhance both your understanding and experience of a space.

-Wayfinding and signage is extremely important.
-It helps tell a story, as we have with the Enfield project.
 Wayfinding is moving students through a 24 hour space to help them find the library or student central services.
 It’s adding graphics to a space where people want to stay, relax and think.
 It’s moving people out of a space in an emergency very quickly and safely and can even reinforce the brand values of an organisation, creating a space staff are proud of enjoy coming to work at everyday.